5th century BCE

 5th century BCEGreekTerracotta

-5th century BCEGreekTerracotta, traces of white slip and paint
+5th century BCEGreekTerracotta; red clay with white slip and buff paint

-5th century BCEGreekTerracotta with traces of pigment
+5th century BCEGreekTerracotta with slip and pigment.

 5th-4th century BCEGreekTerracotta